WAYS TO SUPPORT THE APSA FOUNDATION

 - Donations to this fund will be allocated to the Travel Fellowship fund.

-The Foundation Board of Directors is proud to announce several new levels of recognition of leadership in our pediatric surgery ranks.
-In recognition of her outstanding work both in and for pediatric surgery, we are introducing the Kathryn Anderson, MD level for donors who reach $15,000.
-In addition to her surgical contributions, Dr. Anderson’s leadership capabilities led her to serve as president of the American Pediatric Surgical Association and the American College of Surgeons.
-Thank you, Dr. Anderson, for your examples of leadership.
+In addition to her outstanding work both in and for pediatric surgery and her surgical contributions, Dr. Kathryn Anderson’s leadership capabilities led her to serve as president of the American Pediatric Surgical Association and the American College of Surgeons.